Temporary Release from Ongoing Testing

 - If you were tested on campus, you do not need to take any further action; you will be automatically removed from the ongoing testing requirement for 90 days.

-- If you were tested off campus, you must upload your positive test result to be released temporarily from the testing requirement.
+- If you were tested off campus, you must upload your positive test result to be released temporarily from the testing requirement for 90 days.

-Students should continue to follow public health guidelines and medical advice regarding quarantine timelines.
+Students should continue to follow public health guidelines and medical advice regarding quarantine and isolation timelines.
 A notification will be sent via email when the COVID-19 Positive testing release expires.

 Release Due to Other Extenuating Circumstances